In early 1970, David Niven was still struggling to knuckle down and write the book which would eventually be released as “The Moon’s a Balloon”.

 The statue with the wrong naughty bits

-In April, David visited London, where he hoped to persuade American actress Dyan Cannon to join him in one of his irregular movies, “The Statue”, which was due to be shot in Rome from May to June.
+In April, David visited London, where he hoped to persuade American actress Dyan Cannon to join him in one of his irregular movies, ‘The Statue’, which was due to be shot in Rome by June 1970.

 “No admirer of David Niven would want to loiter around this coy monstrosity,” was how author Gerard Garrett summed up the results.
 Journalist Tom Hutchinson was moved to ask David why he made such films.
 “I like to be with mates,” was the simple reply.